-This predictive capability enables the models to analyse large amounts of inputs.
+This predictive capability enables the models to analyze.
 For example, they can be used to identify documents that are about a topic described by inputted text.

 How generative AI models work

 Generative AI models are designed to produce content based on a clear set of inputs and rules.